 Holistic Blend Grain Free Dog Food Review

-Judging by its ingredients alone, Holistic Blend Grain Free Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Holistic Blend Grain Free looks like an above-average dry dog food.

 And a fat-to-protein ratio of about 50%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas and alfalfa, this looks like the profile of a kibble containing a generous amount of meat.
+Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a significant amount of meat.

-Holistic Blend Grain Free is a meat-based dry dog food using a generous amount of turkey meal as its main source of animal protein, thus earning the brand 5 stars.
+Holistic Blend Grain Free is a meat-based dry dog food using a significant amount of turkey meal as its main source of animal protein, thus earning the brand 5 stars.

 Those looking for a grain-based kibble from the same company may wish to visit our review of Holistic Blend dry dog food.